Roger Shepard

-Roger Newland Shepard (January 30, 1929 – May 30, 2022) was an American cognitive scientist and author of the "universal law of generalization" (1987).
+Roger Newland Shepard (January 30, 1929 – May 30, 2022) was an American cognitive scientist and author of the "universal law of generalization" (introduced in 1987).
 He was considered a father of research on spatial relations.
 He studied mental rotation, and was an inventor of non-metric multidimensional scaling, a method for representing certain kinds of statistical data in a graphical form that can be comprehended by humans.
 The optical illusion called Shepard tables and the auditory illusion called Shepard tones are named for him.

 Biography

 Shepard was born January 30, 1929, in Palo Alto, California.
 His father was a professor of materials science at Stanford.
 As a child and teenager, he enjoyed tinkering with old clockworks, building robots, and making models of regular polyhedra.

 He attended Stanford as an undergraduate, eventually majoring in psychology and graduating in 1951.

 Shepard obtained his Ph.D. in psychology at Yale University in 1955 under Carl Hovland, and completed post-doctoral training with George Armitage Miller at Harvard.

 Subsequent to this, Shepard was at Bell Labs and then a professor at Harvard before joining the faculty at Stanford University.
 Shepard was Ray Lyman Wilbur Professor Emeritus of Social Science at Stanford University.

 His students include Lynn Cooper, Leda Cosmides, Rob Fish, Jennifer Freyd, George Furnas, Carol L. Krumhansl, Daniel Levitin, Michael McBeath, and Geoffrey Miller.

 In 1997, Shepard was one of the founders of the Kira Institute.